 Adding colloidal oatmeal to warm water can decrease itching, soothe and protect skins.
 It can directly apply to on skin as a paste as well.

 Different salts use for bath therapy.
-Epsom salt is one of the most famous ones that can soften rough and dry skins.
+Epsom salt softens rough and dry skins.
 It can also use as a physical exfoliate to remove dead skin cells.
 It positively affects skins with eczema and psoriasis.

 It has been thought that adding a cup of vinegar to the bath can reduce the bacterial load on the skin.